 EE has consistently offered the fastest average mobile data speeds in the UK, but only for 4G.
 Its 4G optimal speed is 60Mbps.
 Its 5G is also good, averaging 129Mbps, but not as fast as Three, whose 5G download speed averages 204Mbps (according to Opensignal).

 If you want a separate data SIM from your phone’s then yes, MiFi is definitely better for you.
 Also, if you want to reliably share your mobile data with more than a couple of people, then Mifi with up to 64 people is the way to go.
 If, however, you’re after a temporary solution on the go, then tethering is definitely cheaper and quicker.

 All of the big four network providers – EE, Three, Vodafone and O2 – offer unlimited data broadband deals (PAYG)/top-up basis.
 Several of the providers who make use of those four networks (piggybacking) are also in the market.
 These offers are mostly for data-only SIMs though.

-The big difference between home broadband using fixed-line or fibre optic, and mobile data is that the latter is delivered wirelessly using mobile network masts rather than cables running into your home.
+The big difference between home broadband and mobile data is that the latter is delivered wirelessly using mobile network masts rather than cables running into your home.

 Of course this depends on the coverage in your area (or the area you’re travelling to).
 4G is widely available in the UK, however, if you can find a good deal on a 5G unlimited data deal, this will obviously provide the fastest speed if your home, or intended usage area, has 5G coverage.
 A 5G router, hub, dongle or SIM will be able to downgrade its reception to 4G and even 4G, if needed.